-*** TIC studios will be closed through May 4, 2020 and operating on a limited program schedule remotely effective, Wednesday, April 1, 2020.
+*** TIC studios will be closed until further notice and will continue to operate on a limited program schedule remotely effective, Monday, May 25, 2020.
 This decision was made in the best interest of all TIC volunteers and Staff to keep them safe from the spread of the COVID-19 virus.
 TIC will continue to work hard remotely to bring our listeners the news and information they need to stay informed, especially during these uncertain times.***

 I'm a long time listener and I love your programs and whole station - you've done a fantastic job and I really appreciate what you're doing now during this terrible crisis.
 I always listen to the morning news.
 Please keep up the wonderful work your station is doing.
 Have a great day and stay safe all of you please.
 Thank you.